SalomePlatform/adao/doc/en/index.rst

 reference documentation (indicated in the title by **[DocR]**).

 The first part is the :ref:`section_intro`.
-The second part introduces :ref:`section_theory`, and their concepts.
-The third part describes :ref:`section_using`, and the fourth part gives examples on ADAO usage as :ref:`section_examples`.
-Users interested in quick use of the module can stop before reading the rest, but a valuable use of the module requires to read and come back regularly to the third and seventh parts.
-The fifth part indicates the :ref:`section_advanced`, with how to obtain additional information or how to use non-GUI execution scripting.
-The next part gives a detailed :ref:`section_reference`, with four main sub-parts following, the last one giving a :ref:`section_tui` of the module.
+The second part introduces :ref:`section_theory`, and their concepts, and the next part describes a :ref:`section_methodology`.
+The fourth part describes :ref:`section_using`, and the fifth part gives examples on ADAO usage as :ref:`section_examples`.
+Users interested in quick use of the module can stop before reading the rest, but a valuable use of the module requires to read and come back regularly to the fourth and tenth parts.
+The sixth part indicates the :ref:`section_advanced`, with how to obtain additional information or how to use non-GUI execution scripting.
+The seventh part gives a detailed :ref:`section_reference`, with four main sub-parts following, the last one giving a :ref:`section_tui` of the module.
 And, to respect the module requirements, be sure to read the part :ref:`section_license`.

 In all this documentation, we use standard notations of linear algebra, data assimilation (as described in [Ide97]_) and optimization.
 In particular, vectors